 Surgery usually involves the removal of the tumor and surrounding tissue (called a margin) during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 The surgical oncologists who treat penile cancer are usually urologists who have special training in cancer surgery.
 The various types of surgery are performed under local or general anesthesia , depending on the patient’s preference and the doctor’s recommendations.
 Local anesthesia is injected in the area where the surgery is being done.
 General anesthesia makes a person unconscious and blocks any pain during surgery, leaving little or no awareness or memory of the procedure.
 The types of surgery that may be used for penile cancer are described below.

 Mohs surgery.
-This technique involves removing the cancer that can be seen on the surface of the penis, in addition to removing a small amount of normal tissue around the edge (called a margin) to make sure that no cancer is left behind.
+This technique is used to remove the cancer that can be seen on the surface of the penis, in addition to a small amount of normal tissue around the edge to make sure that no cancer is left behind.
 During the procedure, each small piece of tissue is examined under a microscope until all of the cancer is removed.
-This is usually used for small tumors that are only on the surface of the penis.
+This is most often used for small tumors that are only on the surface of the penis.

 Cryosurgery.
 Cryosurgery, also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and kill cells.
 The skin will later blister and peel.
 This procedure will sometimes leave a pale scar.
 More than one freezing may be needed.